Feel like yourself again

 There are many reasons men are considering new hair transplant technologies like NeoGraft over traditional FUT hair transplants:

 • The NeoGraft hair transplant method is minimally invasive.
-Since the transplanted hairs are removed in such small clusters using a handheld harvesting device, the procedure doesn’t call for stitches or surgical staples.
+Because the transplanted hairs are removed in such small clusters using a handheld harvesting device, the procedure doesn’t call for stitches or surgical staples.

 • The results look natural.
 By implanting individual hair follicles or small groups of follicles, NeoGraft usually produces natural-looking results without the “pluggy” look of old hair transplants.
 The most skilled plastic surgeons can make it look virtually identical to a natural hairline.

 • There’s minimal scarring.
-As noted, there’s significantly less scarring with a NeoGraft procedure than with a traditional FUT hair transplant.
+There’s significantly less scarring with a NeoGraft procedure than with a traditional FUT hair transplant.

 • It keeps hair follicles intact.
 NeoGraft technology minimizes damage to hair follicles during the extraction process.
 This may help increase the survival rate of transplanted hair, resulting in better density and coverage.